-- The Governing Board oversees business decision making (e.g., how to spend budget), and the projects’ Technical Steering Committees (TSCs) oversee the technical communities and projects.
+- The Technical Advisory Council oversee the technical communities and projects.
 Splitting business and technical decision making is a best practice for open source projects.
+The TAC fulfills a liaison role as opposed to a prescriptive role.

-- Each supported project is responsible for its own technical oversight through a Technical Steering Committee (“TSC”), and the TAC fulfills a liaison role as opposed to a prescriptive role.
+- Each supported project is responsible for its own technical oversight through a Technical Steering Committee (“TSC”), which reports up to the TAC.

 - Participation in the supported technical projects is open to anyone, whether an LFE member or not, subject to compliance with the technical charters of the projects.

 LF Energy encourages industry participants to support LF Energy by contributing to the resources available to the community.
-LF Energy offers two levels of membership support options (Premier and General) and an Associate membership level for academic and profit institutions (requires board approval).
+LF Energy offers two levels of membership support options – Premier and General – and an Associate membership level for academic and profit institutions.
+(Associate membership requires board approval).

 The legal entity for LF Energy is The Linux Foundation.
 Membership in The Linux Foundation is required in order to become a member of LF Energy.